IamCharlie24/Manual-Testing-Project/README.md

 **1.1 Test Planning**

-The Test Plan is designed to describe all details of testing for the X module from the ***name of the application chosen to be tested***.
+The Test Plan is designed to describe all details of testing for the X module from the ***JPetStore***.

 The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan

 **1.1.1 Roles assigned to the project and persons allocated**

+- Project manager - Andrei Laurentiu
+- Product owner - Mark Smith
+- Software developer - Mihai Ion
+- QA Engineer - Andrei Grigore

 **1.1.2 Entry criteria defined**